 Royal Icing

 This icing will dry candy-hard so it is not suitable for icing cakes.
-It makes perfect “glue” for gingerbread houses and may be used for making decorations, like flowers, on certain baked goods.
-Meringue powder can be found in the baking aisle of many grocery stores or in larger craft stores.
+It makes perfect “glue” for gingerbread houses and may be used for making decorations, like flowers, on other baked goods.
+Meringue powder can be found in the baking aisle of most large grocery and craft stores.

 Ingredients